 Since launching the Charge 4, Fitbit has updated it to include two new features: Smart Wake can sense your sleep patterns, and adjust your wake time (up to 30 minutes), so as to avoid waking you while you're in a deep sleep.
 Dynamic GPS can sense when your phone is nearby, and use its GPS, rather than the Charge 4's GPS, in order to conserve battery life.

 Fitbit Charge 4 review: Price and release date

-The Fitbit Charge 4 is available on Fitbit.com, as well as at online retailers including Amazon, Best Buy and Walmart.
+The Fitbit Charge 4 was released in April 2020, and is available on Fitbit.com, as well as at online retailers including Amazon, Best Buy and Walmart.
 It's available in black or rosewood (a deep purplish red) for $149; a special edition, with a woven black/granite reflective band, is available for $169.

 The Fitbit Charge 4 starts at $149.95 with either a black, rosewood and storm blue/black wrist band.
 A Special Edition Charge 4 costs $169.95, and comes with a granite reflective/black woven band.

 I’ll be the first to admit that when it comes to smartwatches and fitness trackers, I like big, honkin’ devices like the Garmin Fenix 6.
 But there’s something to be said for the svelte Charge 4.
 For one thing, it’s a lot lighter, so you almost forget that it’s on your wrist.

 The Charge 4 looks almost identical to its predecessor, the Charge 3.
 Both have a similar rectangular design with a grayscale OLED touchscreen, and a replaceable band that wraps around your wrist.
 A single touch-sensitive area on the left side of the Charge 4 acts as a Back button.
 Previous generations had a physical, silver button, and while the touch-button works well, I miss the silver color accent.